 Liberators: 7 gladiators (4 with added quirks)

-It was already surprising that the newcomers had managed to get to the final, an impressive feat, but they weren’t in the same league with the local favorites and long time gladiators: the Liberators.
+It was already surprising that the newcomers had managed to get to the final.
+An impressive feat indeed, but they were clearly not in the same league with the local favorites and long time gladiators: the Liberators.
 The best of the best of the Grand Coliseum assembled in one team for the Tournament of Liberation Day.

 The Seven Associates did all they could but predictably, they could not avoid defeat.
-Between Sukomo the Fragrant and his unnaturally good scent, Wèwè the Killer, a woman who didn’t seem to feel pain, Mkongu Lightfooted, faster than a Wood Elf, Skanga the Ripper and his many shongo knives and the other fearsome gladiators, there weren’t any way to win for the less experienced team.
+Between Sukomo the Fragrant and his unnaturally good scent, Wèwè the Killer, a ferociuous woman who didn’t seem to feel pain, Mkongu Lightfooted, faster than even a Wood Elf, Skanga the Ripper and his many shongo throwing knives and the other fearsome gladiators, there weren’t any way to win for the less experienced team.

-Nonetheless, the Seven Associates gained valuable experience and a challenge for later.
+Nonetheless, the Seven Associates gained valuable combat experience and a challenge for later.